 These are the biggest gaps in your home envelope.
 They’re the ones you should seal first.

-In most homes, sealing these leaks saves much more on utility bills and improves comfort over and beyond what you gain from replacing your windows – even if you purchase the newfangled, foam-filled models with low-e glass!
-It’s a little messy because you either have to lift up or temporarily remove attic or crawl space insulation.
+In most homes, sealing these leaks saves much more on utility bills and improves comfort over and beyond what you gain from replacing your windows – even if you purchase the newfangled, foam-filled models with Low-E glass!
+It’s a little messy because you either have to lift up or temporarily remove the attic or crawl space insulation.
 But it’s well worth the trouble.

 And the fact that you’re eliminating the biggest leaks is only part of the story.